 - The Mathematics Study Room is open Sunday--Thursday, 7pm-10pm, in RKC 111. - The Mathematics Study Room is staffed by undergraduate mathematics majors who are available to answer your questions.
+Not all of the Math Study Room tutors know the material for this course, but some of them do.
 You can go to the study room to work on your homework, and then ask for help as needed.